dferes/LunchlyReservationSystem/README.md

 `createdb lunchly`

+To create the test database:

+`createdb lunchly_test`

 To seed the database (make sure you are in the root directory):

 `psql lunchly < data.sql`

-To Start Server:
+To start the server:

 `npm start`

-To Visit App:

-`localhost:3000/`
+To visit the app (at http://localhost:3000/):

+`npm start`